 3500 Lower Springboro Road

-Located on Lower Springboro Road, Clearcreek Park offers 10 soccer fields, 8 baseball/softball diamonds, 2 football/soccer/LAX fields, 1 shelter, 2 playgrounds and a concession stand.
+Located on Lower Springboro Road, Clearcreek Park offers 10 soccer fields, 8 baseball/softball diamonds, 2 football/soccer/LAX fields, 1 shelter, 2 playgrounds, 1.3 mile paved walking trail and a concession stand with shelter.

 Total acreage of park: 137.5 acres